-El Pais: One of the most popular newspaper in Spain and it also features an English edition.
+El Pais: One of the most popular newspapers in Spain and it also features an English edition.

-El Mundo: One of the most popular newspaper in Spain.
+El Mundo: One of the most popular newspapers in Spain.

 ⭐️🗺 Spanish Language TED Talks: TED is a nonprofit organization with the mission of spreading ideas.

 Deutsche Welle: German broadcasting company DW provides news in Spanish.